dialog-semiconductor/BLE_SDK6_examples/features/dynamic_L2CAP_Packet_size_Optimization/Readme.md

 * **Software configuration**

 	- This example requires:
-    * SDK6.0.12 or Newer (Older versions of SDK6 require minimal changes)
+    * SDK6.0.12 or later (Older versions of SDK6 require minimal changes)
 	- **SEGGER’s J-Link** tools should be downloaded and installed.